Clamb94/RAASConfig/README.md

 Our vRAAS system provides runway awareness and advisory features similar to real-world systems.
 All functions behave **exactly** like the real ones and can be disabled if desired.

-- vRAAS works on all airports (including 3rd party add-ons)
+- All airports supported, including addon-airports
-- vRAAS works with all aircraft
+- All aircraft types, no setup required
 - Text Display on PFD/ND (see notes below)
 - No setup required
 - Auto-Updating
 - Auto-download of aircraft-specefic configurations
-- Female/Male voices
+- Multiple Female/Male voices
 - Fully customizeable
 - Auto-start and auto-close option
 - Minimize-to-tray and minimized-on-startup available